rackerlabs/technical-blog/_posts/2020-04-20-how-salesforce-einstein-can-help-your-lead-to-loyalty-cycle.md

 ### Sales: Gauge prospect sentiment and score leads

-Gauging the sentiment of customers and prospects is one of the essential tasks of a sales team member.
+Gauging the sentiment of customers and prospects is an essential tasks for a sales team member.
 When talking with dozens of prospective customers, prioritizing positive leads and sales questions can be a challenge.
 Companies are mired with incredible amounts of data, but often lacking true information&mdash;with Einstein, the important insights rise to the top.

-Einstein Sentiment analyzes a short snippet of text&mdash;for example, an email reply or sales inquiry and classifies the exchange as positive, negative, or neutral.
+Einstein Sentiment analyzes a short snippet of text&mdash;like an email reply or sales inquiry and classifies the exchange as positive, negative, or neutral.
 It then prioritizes sales messages in a faster and more knowledgeable way.
 The software continues learning as it analyzes more text samples, consistently becoming better at classifying the sentiment of a given text snippet.